AaronLy125/Red-Team-Resource-Hub/README.md

 - [\[BreachExchange\]](https://seclists.org/dataloss/) – Useful for data breach case studies, cyber insurance discussion, and risk metrics.

 ## Starter Projects
-In conclusion, my thought for those who are interesting or thinking about entering Cybersecurity, I thought cybersecurity was just hacking, coding, and breaking things.
-But I learned that it is really about understanding threats, how attackers think, and how to protect systems from being harmed.
-That is what makes it interesting to me.
-You are not only learning technology, but also how to defend people, data, and important infrastructure.

-These are my little guidance on maybe could help you in taking your way into Cybersecurity and everyone is different.
-I hope these resources can be helpful and I will try to update this GitHub whenever I can.
 1. Beginner Hacking Journal
 Work through beginner-friendly labs such as Bandit, picoCTF, or a TryHackMe beginner path and keep notes on what you learned from each challenge.
   * Track commands, concepts, mistakes, and lessons learned.